Getting Started

 AnyAlt Widget requires an API key.

-Contact us via the and get your API key first.
+Contact us via the form and get your API key first.

 Integrating the AnyAlt Widget into your web3 project is simple and straightforward.
 Follow these steps to quickly get up and running: